dqpb/gmetronome/README.md

 GMetronome
 ==========
-GMetronome is a free/libre software metronome and tempo measurement tool for GNU/Linux and other Unix-like operating systems.
+GMetronome is a free/libre software metronome for GNU/Linux and other Unix-like operating systems.

 ![Screenshot](data/screenshots/screenshot-light.png)